 Until recently, earning your master’s at UW–Madison took two years —one year taking courses and another conducting research and writing a thesis.

 Those days are over!
-Earn your Master of Science in Cartography/GIS in one year!
+Earn your Master of Science in Cartography/GIS in as little as one year!
 Bonus?
 Pure competency building; no thesis writing!

 The 30-32 credit Accelerated / Non-Thesis Master’s degree teaches exactly what you need to become a rock star at GIS and spatial visualization.

-In one year you will go from GIS newbie to technology expert!
+In as little as one year you can go from GIS newbie to technology expert!

 Outside of the core, required courses, our program allows you to achieve GIS skills relevant to your career goals.
 Select from a cornucopia of electives in topics as diverse as:

 • Spatial app creation